-View our Barbados Interactive Map – simply click on a parish of our map of Barbados, to zoom in and see the places of interest, shopping areas, beaches, churches and major roads.
+View our Google Barbados Maps to zoom in to see the places of interest, shopping areas, beaches, churches and major roads.

 Barbados is almost the same shape as a very miniature, upside down replica of the continent of Africa.
 The land along the South and West coasts is very low-lying, made up of flat, white-sandy beaches bordering the calm Caribbean Sea.
-Contrary to which is the land along the East and North coasts, which tends to be higher, composed of ragged cliffs and rolling hills against which crashes the Atlantic Ocean.
+Contrary to the area along the East and North shores, which tends to be higher, composed of ragged cliffs and rolling hills against which crashes the Atlantic Ocean.

-In the middle of the island we have our one and only mountain, Mount Hillaby, which is at the bottom of the closest thing we have to a mountain range, more of a hill range if you will, that runs directly north from Mount Hillaby, past Farley Hill National Park towards North Point.
+In the middle of the island, we have our only mountain, Mount Hillaby, which is at the bottom of the closest thing we have to a mountain range, more of a hill range if you will, that runs directly north from Mount Hillaby, past Farley Hill National Park towards North Point.

 In general, Barbados is not a very geographically harsh island.
 Between our soft coral stone core, rolling hills and meandering coast line, even Barbados’s geography gives off a calming, relaxed, serene feeling.